 BA in Music

 This program may be of interest to those who want to learn to write and perform music.
-Students can choose from a variety of applied music courses for guitar, percussion, trumpet, clarinet, violin and other instruments.
+Students can choose from a variety of applied music courses for various instruments.
 Courses in composition, musicianship, jazz improvisation, chorus and orchestra are also part of this program.

 BA in Theatre

 Students learn about the history, literature and theories of theatre in this program.
 They have the option of taking a class in advanced acting techniques or design for scenery, lighting, costume or sound.
 The program also offers various electives in theatre.